Swarnalatha

 She won the National Film Award for Best Female Playback Singer for her rendition of the song "Porale Ponnuthayi" from the film Karuththamma.
 The song was composed by A. R. Rahman, under whose musical direction she recorded many memorable songs.
-She was also the first female playback singer to get a National Award In A. R. Rahman Music.
+She was also the first female playback singer to receive a National Award in A. R. Rahman Music.

 Personal life

-She was born in Kerala, to K. C. Cherukutty and Kalyani.
-Her father was a harmonium player and singer.
-Her mother also had interest in music.
+She was born to K. C. Cherukutty and mother Kalyani.
 Swarnalatha was trained to play harmonium and keyboard.
 Swarnalatha's family later moved to Bhadravathi in Shivamogga District, Karnataka where she had her education.
 She started singing at the age of 3.
 Surrounded by a family of musicians and music lovers, Swarnalatha was trained in Carnatic and Hindustani music.
 Her sister Saroja was her first music teacher.

 Career

 Swarnalatha's family moved to Chennai to seek opportunities in the film industry for her singing talent.
-The first opportunity came from M. S. Viswanathan in 1987 when she performed a duet with K. J. Yesudas, "Chinnachiru Kiliye" in the film Neethikku Thandanai.
-Subsequently, she was approached by many other music directors to perform songs under their baton.
+The first opportunity came from M. S. Viswanathan in 1987 when she recorded a duet with K. J. Yesudas, "Chinnachiru Kiliye" in the film Neethikku Thandanai.
+Subsequently, she recorded songs for many other music directors.
 She also had the opportunity to work with the director P. Venu.
-She was recruited by musicians like Ilaiyaraaja and A. R. Rahman.
+She was frequently collaborated with musicians like Ilaiyaraaja and A. R. Rahman.
 She also recorded a few Hindi songs, the most notable one being "Hai Rama Yeh Kya Hua" from the film Rangeela with singer Hariharan.

 In Telugu, she recorded more songs under the music direction of Mani Sharma, Ramana Gogula, Raj–Koti, and Vandemataram Srinivas.
 They include top-rated songs like Raamma Chilakamma, Osey Ramulamma, and Nizam Babulu.
 A. R. Rahman employed Swarnalatha for many of his songs.
-She was one of the most versatile singers of her times, as she was able to sing melodies like "Maalayil Yaaro Manathodu Pesa" from Sathriyan or "Porale Ponnuthayi" from Karuthamma as well as Rahman's experimental songs like "Mukkabla" from Kadhalan or "Mottu Vittadha" from Pavithra.
+She was one of the most versatile singers of her times, as she was able to sing melodies like "Maalayil Yaaro Manathodu Pesa" from Sathriyan or "Porale Ponnuthayi" from Karuthamma as well as Rahman's experimental songs like "Mukkabla" from Kaadhalan or "Mottu Vittadha" from Pavithra.
+In Kannada, her first song, "Saradara Baa Baalina Sindhoora" was a duet with actor-singer Rajkumar for the film Parashuram in 1989.

 Swarnalatha was the first female playback singer to fetch the National Award under A. R. Rahman's music direction.
 She received the award for the song "Porale Ponnuthayi".
 She recorded many songs with music directors Deva, Vidyasagar, Harris Jayaraj, Anu Malik, Shankar–Ehsaan–Loy, Raj–Koti, Yuvan Shankar Raja, Mani Sharma, Hamsalekha and many others.

 She recorded all the songs initially rendered by Lata Mangeshkar and Shamshad Begum for the Tamil movie Anarkali (the dubbed version of the Hindi movie Mughal-e-Azam) and was praised by the Bollywood music director Naushad Ali, which she considered the best moment in her career.